-6 INSPIRING RESTORATIVE ACTIVITIES FOR TIRED TEACHER SELF CARE
+6 INSPIRING SELF CARE ACTIVITIES FOR TIRED TEACHERS

 Are you slogging through your day with your third cup of coffee in hand, just trying to get through the afternoon so you can go home to grade papers, cook dinner, help your own kids with their homework, and crawl in bed, just so you can do it all again the next day?
 We’ll, it’s time to take a stand (or cop a squat in easy pose) and take care of ourselves.

 Teachers everywhere are waking up and realizing that the pressure we live under with the demands of the busy school day is no way to live.
 We have to learn how to take care of ourselves, rejuvenate, and recharge if we are to have any reserves to continue giving to our students and families.
 The other day I read a Facebook post by a first-year teacher.
 “How do you all find time to exercise?” she asks.
 Ha!
 She will soon learn that we all start out with the best of intentions.
 Scheduling our priorities like exercise, morning meditation, and time with friends and family, but somewhere along about October (and certainly by May), all of those good intentions have gone out the window and we are just trying to survive.
 However, after ten years of teaching in the public school setting, I have developed a few favorite, and hopefully inspiring, vices (ahem, I mean restorative activities) I would like to share with you in hopes of inspiring you to get moving, get outdoors, eat more healthy foods, and soak in the quiet moments.